 • Festival dates: Friday–Sunday, 12–14 December 2025.
 Compagnie de 1602 (official).

-• The official programme with exact times (processions, ceremonies, animations) is released closer to the event—check updates here.
-Programme updates · City tradition page.
+• The official program with exact times (processions, ceremonies, animations) is released closer to the event—check updates here.
+Program updates · City tradition page.

 LOCATION